Normal TDS of Drinking Water In PPM

 The EPA also established a set of regulations that is called the National Secondary Drinking Water Regulations (NSDWRs) which are considered non-mandatory for 15 water contaminants.
 They are established as guidelines to assist public water systems in managing their drinking water for aesthetic considerations, such as taste, color, and odor.
 These contaminants pose some problems but no health risk to the public consumer.

-The Best Levels or Maximum Levels of TDS are different throughout the world and for whatever application you are using it.
-Drinking Water is basically the same or at least very close to the same no matter the Country because of the standards established by EPA and the (WHO) World Health Organization.
+The Best Levels or Maximum Levels of TDS are different throughout the world and for whatever application you are using.
+Drinking Water is the same or at least very close to the same no matter the Country because of the standards established by EPA and the (WHO) World Health Organization.

 Pure Water, like distilled water, is composed of 2 hydrogen atoms and 1 oxygen atom.
 If the sample of water is not ‘pure’, the sample’s composition can be different.